Jesse Cox (YouTuber)

-Jesse Louis Cox (born May 18, 1981) is an American YouTube gaming personality, comedian, voice actor, and media commentator.
+Jesse Louis Cox (born May 18, 1981) is an American YouTube gaming personality, comedian, voice actor, media commentator and video game producer.
 He is the owner of the YouTube channel previously named OMFGcata, a gaming channel on which Cox posts most of his content.
-As of February 2023, the channel has over 995,000 subscribers.
+As of February 2024, the channel has over 1,000,000 subscribers.

 Biography

 Jesse Cox was born in Wheeling, West Virginia and for the early part of his life traveled frequently with his parents around the country.
 Eventually, they settled in Oakwood, Ohio just outside of Dayton.
 After high school, he studied at the State University of New York at Buffalo where he double majored in Theater and History, earning a bachelor's degree.
 He later went on to receive his master's degree in education while teaching, from the University of Dayton.

-Content
+He is named after his great-grandfather, Jesse.

+Career

 YouTube

-OMFGcata is Cox's YouTube channel (Rebranded as "Jesse Cox") and serves as his primary content platform.
-The name of the channel was inspired by the Cataclysm expansion of World of Warcraft, the coverage of which was one of Cox's first major video series.
+Jesse Cox's YouTube channel (formerly known as "OMFGCata") serves as his primary content platform.
+The original name of the channel was inspired by the Cataclysm expansion of World of Warcraft, the coverage of which was one of Cox's first major video series.
 After the initial release of Cataclysm, Jesse expanded his coverage into "Let's Play" style gaming videos and eventually into a weekly "show" format featuring friends and colleagues.
 In 2016, he won a Golden Joystick Award for upcoming YouTube personality.
-The gaming convention Coxcon is named after Cox.
+The gaming convention Coxcon was named after Cox.

 In 2016, it was announced that Cox and Michele Morrow were co-creating in a YouTube Red series, Good Game, about a fledgling eSports team starring Cox.
 It aired in 2017, and was generally praised by critics, but was cancelled in 2018 after one season due to low viewership.
 Cox was signed to Creative Artists Agency in 2020.